h5netcdf/h5netcdf/README.rst

 exceptions of:

 - support for operations the rename or delete existing objects.
-- The legacy interface currently does not support resizing unlimited dimensions.
-Dimensions can be manually resized in the new API with ``Group.resize(dimension, size)`` which will resize the dimension axes and all dependent variables.
+- The legacy interface currently does not support resizing unlimited dimensions with array indexing.
+Dimensions can be manually resized with ``Group.resize(dimension, size)`` which will resize the dimension axes and all dependent variables.